tim50687/rock_paper_scissors/README.md

 * Registered State

-  1. Both Players need to generate sealed Choice by **generateSealedChoice(string memory _choice, uint _secret)** in order to prevent other player from knowing your chioce.
+  1. Both Players need to generate sealed Choice by **generateSealedChoice(string memory _choice, uint _secret)** in order to prevent other player from knowing their chioces.

       Ex. generateSealedChoice("rock", 7823221)